wazuh/wazuh-documentation/source/installation-guide/index.rst

 .. meta::
   :description: Find useful technical documentation about how Wazuh works, suitable for developers and tech enthusiasts.

-This section aims to guide the user through the process of installing the Wazuh-Elastic Stack and to explain the difference between two available kinds of deployment, the All-in-one and the Distributed.
+This section aims to guide the user through the process of installing the Wazuh-Elastic Stack and to explain the difference between two available kinds of deployment: the All-in-one and the Distributed.
 In this guide, `Open Distro for Elasticsearch <https://opendistro.github.io/>`_ and Kibana will be used.
 Open Distro for Elasticsearch is a fully open-source and `Apache-2.0-licensed` distribution of both Elasticsearch and Kibana.

 Wazuh-Elastic Stack components
 ------------------------------

-In the Installation guide section definitions are grouped depending on the granularity of the component, starting from the unique components and finishing in clusters:
+In the Installation guide, definitions are grouped depending on the granularity of the component, starting from the unique components and finishing in clusters:

 Individual components
 ^^^^^^^^^^^^^^^^^^^^^

-- ``Wazuh manager``: this component is in charge of analyzing the data received from the agents and triggering alerts when an event matches a rule (e.g. intrusion detected, file changed, a configuration not compliant with policy, possible rootkit, etc…).
+- ``Wazuh manager``: this component is in charge of analyzing the data received from the agents and triggering alerts when an event matches a rule (e.g. intrusion detected, file changed, a configuration not compliant with policy, possible rootkit, etc).

 - ``Wazuh API``: this component provides an interface to manage and monitor the configuration and deployment status of the Wazuh agents and the Wazuh managers.
-It is also used by the Wazuh web interface, which is the Wazuh Kibana plugin.
+It is also used by the Wazuh web user interface, which is the Wazuh Kibana plugin.

 - ``Filebeat``: is a lightweight shipper for forwarding the Wazuh manager alerts to Elasticsearch.
 This guide will install ``Filebeat-oss``, which is fully open-source and `Apache 2.0-licensed`.